Mika (singer): 2025–present: Hyperlove

 Mika acted as co-host alongside Italian actress Elena Sofia Ricci and performed at the David di Donatello film awards in Italy on 7 May 2025.
-A few weeks later, on 22 May 2025, it was announced that Mika will debut as a coach on The Voice Spain (La Voz) later in the year.

-Mika announced a new European tour, called the "Spinning Out Tour", for early 2026, on 7 July 2025.
-The new tour news coincided with news of a new album, due out in late 2025.
+A few weeks later, on 22 May 2025, it was announced that Mika would debut as a coach on The Voice Spain (La Voz) later in the year.
+On 7 July 2025, he announced a new European tour, called the "Spinning Out Tour", for 2026.
+The tour news coincided with news of a new, then untitled, album.